Redecorating/archinstall-mbp/README.md

 # archinstall-mbp

-A drop in profile for [python-archinstall](https://github.com/archlinux/archinstall), that installs stuff for t2 macs right now it's a profile so if you use it, you won't be able to select the other profiles (desktop enviroments)
+A profile for [python-archinstall](https://github.com/archlinux/archinstall), that installs stuff for t2 macs right now it's a profile so if you use it, you won't be able to select the other profiles (desktop enviroments)

 ## Usage